RadioMan Lamppu and journalist feature image.

 Why are radio stations switching to smartphone broadcasting solutions?

 Radio stations are adopting smartphone broadcasting primarily for cost reduction and operational flexibility.
-Traditional remote broadcasting equipment costs thousands of pounds and requires technical expertise, whereas smartphone solutions need only internet connectivity and basic mobile devices that most staff already own.
+Traditional remote broadcasting equipment is expensive and requires technical expertise, whereas smartphone solutions need only internet connectivity and basic mobile devices that most staff already own.

 Emergency broadcasting capabilities represent another driving factor.
 When traditional infrastructure fails because of weather, power outages, or equipment problems, smartphone broadcasting provides immediate backup options.
 Stations can continue operations from any location with internet access, ensuring continuous service during critical situations.